The Future of Labor

 Team analysis revealed the digital opportunities to further connect people in co-working spaces.
 The most consistent data recognizes the increase of co-working spaces and remote working employees.
 The image sketches and proposes a mobile application to identify facility resources and acknowledge people's working status for potential networking or collaboration.

-After further interviews with LIC Partnership, co-working spaces did not seem to be the most prominent future development of LIC.
+After further interviews with LIC Partnership, co-working spaces did not seem to be the most prominent future development for LIC.
 With more insights, ideation drafting, and service pairing exercises, a new concept surfaced responding to emerging technology, cooperative models, education, and mobility.